Indokq/indokq-clipb/README.md

-# IndoKQ CLI - AI Agent with Multi-Phase Intelligence
+# indokq CLI - AI Agent with Multi-Phase Intelligence

 An AI agent CLI built with TypeScript and OpenTUI, implementing a sophisticated multi-phase intelligence system using Claude Sonnet 4.5.